jcuyaguari/OPENC-CV/README.md

 # OpenCV
-These projects use opencv 4.5.1 and are developed with c ++
+These projects use opencv 4.5.1 and are developed with c ++ & CLion

 ```C++
 cmake_minimum_required(VERSION 3.17)